 - Jobs are available at NHS and private hospitals throughout the UK.

 - The work can be challenging, especially with the increase in the number of interventions and evolving imaging techniques.
 However, being able to diagnose and treat illnesses is incredibly rewarding.

 To become a clinical radiologist, you'll need to first complete a degree in medicine recognised by the GMC, which usually takes five to six years.
 If you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
 For a list of medical schools, see the Medical Schools Council.

-You'll then need to complete a two-year FT programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments that may include radiology.
+You'll then need to complete a two-year Foundation Training programme, common to all medical graduates, where you'll work in hospitals as a junior doctor on a rotational basis in different departments that may include radiology.
 After successful completion of the first year of Foundation Training, you can apply for full registration as a doctor with the GMC.
-On successful completion, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
+On successful completion of the programme, you'll be awarded a Foundation Programme Certificate of Completion (FPCC).
 For full details, see the UK Foundation Programme.

-The next stage of training is the radiology specialty training programme, which takes five or six years to complete (stages S1 – S5).
+The next stage of training is the radiology specialty training programme, which takes five years to complete (stages S1 – S5).
 There is a further year of training (ST6) if you want to specialise in interventional radiology.

 During your specialty radiology training you'll also take examinations leading to Fellowship of The Royal College of Radiologists (FRCR).
-At the end of your diagnostic or interventional radiology training, you'll receive a Certificate of Completion of Training (CCT) and will be eligible for entry onto the GMC Register.
+At the end of your training, you'll receive a Certificate of Completion of Training (CCT) and will be eligible for entry onto the GMC Register.
 You can then apply for consultant posts.